Scalability - Hitachi ID Privileged Access Manager

 thousands of new passwords to servers, routers and applications

-- A workstation service that can "pull" new passwords onto
+- A local workstation service that can "pull" new passwords onto

 devices such as laptops at random intervals, in order to support